How to Check if VPN is Working

 If the fields under WebRTC IP Address Detection do not reveal your IP address, then WebRTC prevention is working.

+You now know how to check if your VPN is working!
 It is important to understand that you must rely on a VPN built to combat such issues.
 These issues are among the several reasons why a free VPN or a proxy is not an ideal solution for privacy.

 iProVPN is equipped to handle any leak that would expose your identity online.
 Moreover, as a zero-logs VPN service, your activities are always unknown to us.